 To ensure that Problem (\ref{prob:main-BLO}) is well-defined, we follow \citep{ghadimi2018approximation,ji2021bilevel,hong2023two} to study the standard nonconvex-strongly-convex (NC-SC) setting, where the lower-level function $g(\vx,\vy)$ is strongly convex in $\vy$ while the upper-level function $f(\vx,\vy)$ can be nonconvex.
-In NC-SC bilevel problems, a first-order method applied to the hyper-objective $F(\vx)$ acts as a second-order method on $g$ because
+In NC-SC bilevel problems, a first-order method applied to the hyper-objective $F(\vx)$ requires second-order information of $g$ because

 In large-scale problems, directly inverting the Hessian matrix $\nabla_{yy}^2 g(\vx,\vy)$ is very expensive.
 There are mainly two lines of work to address this issue.
 The first line studies algorithms based on Hessian-vector product (HVP) oracles.
 Among them, the best-known theoretical guarantees \citep{ji2021bilevel,arbel2022amortized} show that they can find an $\epsilon$-stationary point of $F(\vx)$ with $\gO(\bar \kappa_y^{4} \epsilon^{-2})$ and $\gO(\bar \kappa_y^9 \epsilon^{-4})$ first-order oracle complexity for smooth deterministic and stochastic problems, respectively, where $\bar \kappa_y$ is the global condition number for the problem (see Definition~\ref{dfn:cond-number}).
 In addition, \citet{yang2023accelerating} showed an improved upper bound of $\tilde \gO(\bar \kappa_y^{13/4} \epsilon^{-7/4})$ for second-order smooth deterministic problems.